 What is Internal Metrics?
+Definition of Internal Metrics

 Internal metrics are methods introduced and applied to measure the success of inbound or outbound call centers.
-Usually, a call center works in a pressured atmosphere where administrators need to handle tasks, including the timely response to every call, while maintaining a high degree of customer support, and customer loyalty and satisfaction.
+Usually, a call center works in a pressured atmosphere where administrators need to handle tasks, including the timely response to every call while maintaining a high degree of customer support, and customer loyalty and satisfaction.

 Internal metrics are evaluation indicators used for the assessment, comparison, and monitoring of results or output.
 Usually, companies use a group of metrics to create a dashboard that managers or consultants analyze daily to maintain performance reviews, perceptions, and business objectives.
+Call center internal metrics

 Average Handle Time (AHT).
 AHT is the approximate length of the entire customer service transaction, from the time the customer initiates the call until the completion of the conversation.